🎓 Top 15 Udemy Courses (80-90% Discount): My Udemy Courses - Ramesh Fadatare — All my Udemy courses are real-time and project oriented courses.

-Method 1: Using Short.parseShort() Method
+- Using Short.parseShort()

 public static void main(String[] args) {

-String strNumber = "12345";
+String strValue = "12345";

-// Convert String to Short using parseShort()
+// Convert string to short using Short.parseShort()

-short shortValue = Short.parseShort(strNumber);
+short shortValue = Short.parseShort(strValue);

-System.out.println("Short Value: " + shortValue);
+System.out.println("Short value: " + shortValue);

 }